About NetWitness Endpoint

 Endpoint Server: Manages data received and stores it in a database.
 It parses the events, generates metadata, and forwards it to the Log Decoder through protobuf.

-If you exceed either of these guidelines, the amount of disk space usage and CPU might become so high as to create alarms for your Endpoint Server in Health and Wellness.
+If you exceed these guidelines, the amount of disk space usage and CPU might become so high as to create alarms for your Endpoint Server in Health and Wellness.
 If you notice this, and are running both log collection and EDR scans, you can use Throttling to control the amount of data coming into the Log Decoder.

 Log Decoder: Captures data from the Endpoint Server and processes the metadata.